Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 8051-rooted ISA, finite by design.
 Atomic decode — one opcode = one meaning.

-AT-tag Exhaustive ATPG over 256 entries.
+AT-tag: Exhaustive ATPG over 256 entries.
 Decode table fully enumerable; ATPG hits 100% structural coverage in minutes; ISA ↔ RTL formal equivalence checking is computationally tractable.

 TDM Type